angelobms/angelobms/README.md

 - 🔭 More than 15 years of experience in IT industry with strong background in different areas of software development (10+ years) in public and private sector business;

-- 👷️ I’m currently working on Capgemini
+- 👷️ I’m currently working on CI&T

 - 🌱 Degree in information system and expert in software engineering;